abridged/collabland-dev/dao/governance/gov_overview.md

 ✅ MetaMask, Coinbase Wallet, Ledger, Zengo, Bitski...

-Origami is planning to add this functionality but it is not yet live.
+Origami is planning to add this functionality later on.

 :::